EtienneAr/ISAE-PIE-quadruped-solo_pybullet/README.md

 ## Design and optimize your own walk !
 In this part, we explain how to use the existing controller and simulation classes to try and design a new walking behavior.
 It is not extensive and will not cover every detail of the implementation, but hopefully it will give you enough hints about how the code works to dig deeper in the possibiities by yourself.

 With this objective in mind, let's see how to adapt the `run_simulation.py` (hand-crafted or pre-optimized walk displayed in simulation) and `run_genAlg.py` (walk optimization) scripts.
+We will start by presenting the different components (as classes) that come together in these scripts.

+### The trajectory class
+Before defining a controller, we have to think about the way we want to define the feet trajectories.
+A few different approaches have been tried out, but the code has also been thought to enable you to easily add a new implementation.
+The existing trajectory classes can be found under `isae/tools`.

 ### The controller class
-The different controller classes can be found under `isae/control`.
+The existing controller classes can be found under `isae/control`.
 In order to be passed to the simulation handler, they need to implement the `c` method (not the best naming choice here).
 Its abstract definition is the following :
 ```python
 def c(self, q, q_dot, time, dt):
     # compute a goal state q_ref